EtomicBomb/gale-shapley/README.md

 These properties have major implications for implementers of the Gale-Shapley algorithm.
 In particular, effort to prevent misrepresentations by receivers are absolutely required.
 These measures may include discovering the true preferences from means other than asking receivers to self-report them.

 Additionally, effort is required for ensuring that proposers do not collude.
 This may include only using the Gale-Shapley algorithm in places where there are no strong outside motivations.
 Since colluding between proposers is only beneficial if one proposer gets a worse outcome, it could also be advisable to only admit proposers who are motivated to get the best outcomes.

+# Collaboration

+We did not receive outside help on this assignment.